-ALSDE Codes 290-3-3-.02(3)2.(i-vii); 290-3-3-.02(3)2.(2); 290-3-3-.42(6)(d)
+ALSDE Codes 290-3-3-.02(3)2.(i - vii); 290-3-3-.02(3)2.(2); 290-3-3-.42(6)(d)

-- 1. unconditionally admitted into a teacher education program; - 2. a minimum grade point average (GPA) of at least 3.25 in all graduate coursework; - 3. a completed application by the published deadlines; (Application enclosed in this handbook) - 4. approval by the Teacher Education Council and Certification Officer; - 5. satisfactory completion of all course work (may request approval for no more than 6 hours of coursework after student teacher semester); - 6. satisfactory completion of approved field experiences; - 7. passing scores on ALL required PRAXIS Exams for the major(s); - 8. submit field experience information form for the major(s); - 9. submit a student copy (from MyUM) of your unofficial transcript with application and; - 10.
-Official Transcript(s) from EACH regionally accredited college/university attended for your bachelor's degree (have all official transcripts sent to Dr. Corliss, University of Mobile, 5735 College Parkway, Mobile, AL 36613) See Notice to Class A (Alternative Master's) Students in the Addendum - 11. submit an Intent to Graduate Form in the Registrar's Office edTPA Requirements for the Alabama State Department of Education and UM's School of Education for Teacher Certification Beginning FALL 2018 and thereafter.....
+- 1. unconditionally admitted into a teacher education program; - 2. a minimum grade point average (GPA) of at least 3.25 in all graduate coursework; - 3. a completed application by the published deadlines; (Application enclosed in the appendices of this handbook) - 4. approval by the Teacher Education Council and Certification Officer; - 5. satisfactory completion of all course work (may request approval for no more than 6 hours of coursework after student teacher semester); - 6. satisfactory completion of approved field experiences; - 7. passing scores on ALL required PRAXIS exams for the major(s); - 8. submit field experience information form for the major(s); - 9. submit a student copy (from MyUM) of your unofficial transcript with application - 10.
+Official Transcript(s) from EACH regionally accredited college/university attended for your bachelor's degree (have all official transcripts sent to Certification Officer, University of Mobile, 5735 College Parkway, Mobile, AL 36613). - 11. submit an Intent to Graduate Form in the Registrar's Office